TevinKaranja/LINUX-LOG-ANALYZER-AND-BRUTE-FORCE-DETECTOR/README.md

 - **Log source:** `/var/log/auth.log` (rsyslog)
 - **Test setup:** a dedicated low-privilege `testuser` account, used to generate realistic failed-login attempts via `ssh testuser@localhost` rather than testing against root

-> **Note:** Screenshots referenced below live in a `screenshots/` folder at the repo root — e.g. `screenshots/report-output.png` and `screenshots/auth-log-evidence.png`.
-Add your own cropped terminal screenshots there with matching filenames (or update the paths below) before pushing.
+> **Note:** Screenshots referenced below live in a `screenshots/` folder at the repo root.
+Add your own cropped terminal screenshots there with matching filenames (`report-output.png`, `auth-log-evidence.png`), or update the paths if you name them differently.

 ## Sample Output